色盒直播

 That gap is likely to continue to grow as better-off institutions tap into higher levels of borrowing and are able to invest more in staff and student facilities.
 Those with higher rates of income growth should also be able to afford to pay their staff more.

-All universities are conCERNed about the affordability of rises in pay and pensions over the next two to three years.
+All universities are concerned about the affordability of rises in pay and pensions over the next two to three years.
 This worry is set against a backdrop of institutional uncertainties over a number of income streams.
 But it is a safe bet that the more financially robust an institution is, the better it will be able to cope with a difficult trading period.

 "The real risks for higher education institutions include a variable fees plateau, waning numbers in overseas student recruitment, demographic changes impacting on the UK student population and the heavy cost of sustaining good-quality final-salary pensions," says the Universities and Colleges Employers Association.